Professors: H.J. Davis, J. Gehman, V. Perry, J. Rivera, J. Wade, J. Walter

 SMPP 6293.
 American Business History.
 3 Credits.

 The history of American business institutions in manufacturing, distribution, transportation, and finance.
-Particular attention will be given to the period since industrialization, with consideration of business institutions in their economic, legal, governmental, and social contexts.
-Same as HIST 6322.
+Particular attention is given to the period since industrialization, with consideration of business institutions in their economic, legal, governmental, and social contexts.
+(Same as HIST 6322)